'Canadiana' was my first solo exhibition held at the StFX Art Gallery in 2019.

 Each image tells a story and in combination creates associations.
 My written narratives allow me to further guide the story.
 I urge you to read each written narrative with all photographs.

-Within this exhibition I comment on the ongoing development of our Canadian Culture, and the traditions that you and I bring to this story.
+Within this exhibition I comment on the ongoing development of our Canadian Culture, and the traditions that you and I and the Indigenous People's bring to this story.
 The images in the gallery will trigger our dialogue and a multiplicity of meanings.

 This is my ode to Canada – it is pure Canadiana.